cerebral/cerebral/packages/docs/content/getting-real/05_compute-state.en.md

 ## Compute state

-Very often the view needs to produce state based on a combination of other state.
+Very often the components needs to produce state based on a combination of other state.
 A very typical example is to show items of a list based on a dynamic limit.
-The whole list is stored in your model, but you only want to show for example the 10 latest.
-Instead of defining this in the view itself, you can use a **computed**.
+The whole list is stored in your state tree, but you only want to show for example the 10 latest.
+Instead of defining this in the component itself, you can use a **computed**.
 The signature is very much like connecting state to a component, but instead of returning a user interface description, it returns a value.

 ```js
 import {Computed} from 'cerebral'